mtgagliano/mtgagliano.github.io/_posts/2017-09-27-investing-in-bitcoin.md

 By now, I’m sure you’ve heard the story: if you had invested just $100 in Bitcoin on January 1st, 2011, it would be worth over $1 million today.
 By now, you’ve also seen the news articles of people striking it rich seemingly overnight, of 1000%+ ROIs, and of governments, business leaders, and celebrities diversifying their investments with cryptocurrency.
 And then, it hits you: FOMO, or the Fear Of Missing Out.

 But you’ve also heard of the inherently volatile nature of the current cryptocurrency market, and the spikes and subsequent crashes.
 Have you missed the boat?
 Have all the profits and gains already been taken?
-Is it too late to invest in Bitcoin and Altcoins?
+Is it too late to invest in Bitcoin and altcoins?

 <h2 class="text-3xl font-bold my-6">Think Long-Term</h2>

 Before investing in anything, having confidence in its long-term value is a must.
 Would you purchase stock in a company with poor leadership, dwindling revenues, lack of innovation, and no sign of improvement?
 Of course not.
-In this way, the decision parameters to invest in Bitcoin and Altcoins are much the same.
+In this way, the decision parameters to invest in Bitcoin and altcoins are much the same.
 So, what is the long-term viability of cryptocurrencies?

 In today’s world, we’ve seen global trade and commerce reach all-time highs.
 The internet and easy access to connected devices have enabled products and services to be exchanged across continents at a volume never before seen in human history.